Feb. 18, 2019

 Each of the trading strategies could be ordered by outcome.
 We would have: Ha > Hb > … > Hk.
 And thereby having each strategy contributing less and less to the overall results.
 Nonetheless, the total outcome would not be changed, you would still get the cumulative sum of all the profits and losses on all the trades taken.

 The average portfolio strategy result is simple, it is F(t)/k.
 Determining the total outcome is trickier since you do not have any of the future data.
 Still, you do know the general outcome in terms of its CAGR or something close to it based on some long-term backtest. gr(t) = [(F0 + Ʃ(H∙ΔP)) /F0 ](1/t) -1 where gr(t) is the average growth rate.

 Say you add one more trading strategy to the mix.
-Take a look at the attached notebook shown HERE where the outcome was 4,243,029,746 and add this to the 197,993,159 from the first 10 contest participants.
+Take a look at the attached notebook shown HERE (Link no longer available due to Quantopian shut down) where the outcome was 4,243,029,746 and add this to the 197,993,159 from the first 10 contest participants.
 Then, take the outcome for the 11 trading strategies combined using: gr(t) = [(F0 +Ʃ(H∙ΔP)) / F0 ](1/t) -1 which would give:

 gr(t) = [(120,000,000 + 4,441,022,905)/120,000,000](1/14) -1 = 0.30

 This one added trading strategy raised the overall CAGR for the 11-strategy portfolio from 0.05 to 0.30 over its 14-year trading interval.
 These might be only guesstimates.
 But nonetheless, they do provide a reasonable approximation.